-Students who were in good standing when they withdrew from CIA and have been gone for more than one semester, or attended another college that is not a CIA-affiliated program, may apply for readmission by completing the Application for Returning Students, available online from the Admissions Office.
-Students who wish to be considered for advanced studio placement based on work completed at another college are required to contact the Admissions Office to arrange a portfolio review.
-Transfer credit toward liberal arts requirements will be considered upon submission of an official transcript from the college where the coursework was taken.
+Students who withdrew from CIA or have let an approved leave of absence expire, may apply for readmission by completing the Application for Returning Students, available online from the Admissions Office.

-Students who were academically dismissed from CIA may apply for reinstatement if they have successfully completed the requirements included in their dismissal letter.
-These may include, for example, coursework completed at another institution or documentation from a medical professional of readiness to resume a full course of study.
-Students should first contact the Admissions Office, which will review their readiness to return based on completion of the requirements.
-Students may then be asked to submit an Application for Returning Students.
+Students who have attended another college that is not a CIA-affiliated program or were academically dismissed are required to complete the Application for Returning Students, and to submit transcripts from all colleges attended during their time away from CIA, a statement about their return to CIA, and a portfolio.
+Transfer credit will be considered upon submission of an official transcript from the college where the coursework was taken.
+Students who were academically dismissed from CIA must complete the requirements in their dismissal letter in order to be considered for readmission.
+These requirements may include, for example, coursework completed at another institution or documentation from a medical professional of readiness to resume a full course of study.

-The deadline to apply for readmission for the fall semester is July 15, and December 1 for the spring semester.
+The deadline to apply for readmission for the fall semester is August 1, and December 15 for the spring semester.